robdanet/blobscanner/README.md

 		BLOBSCANNER PROCESSING LIBRARY VERSION 0.1-alpha

 Blobscanner is a library for the [Processing](http://processing.org) programming environment.
-It's used for blob detection and analisys in image and video.
+It's used for blob detection and analysis in image and video.

 CHANGES